 In a large bowl, mix the almond meal with melted coconut oil, sugar and cinnamon until the ingredients are evenly distributed.

 Transfer the crust mixture onto the base of the prepared springform pan, pressing it as firmly down as you can with the back of a spoon to create a level crust.
-Place the pan in the freezer for the next 30 minutes and let the crust set.
+Now place the pan in the freezer for the next 30 minutes and let the crust set.

-As the crust is setting, make the filling: processed the soaked cashews, pumpkin puree, non-dairy milk, sugar, ground cinnamon and nutmeg in the electric blender until you get a thick, creamy mixture.
+As the crust is setting, prepare the filling: processed the soaked cashews, pumpkin puree, almond milk, sugar, ground cinnamon and nutmeg in the electric blender until you get a thick, creamy mixture.

 Dissolve the agar agar power in 1/4 cup of water, then pour the agar agar mixture into the blender and process it with the other ingredients until you get a homogeneous mixture.